Copy of the King’s Desk (bureau du Roi), 1760–69

 Two of the pieces he chose to have copied had royal histories: the jewel cabinet made for the comtesse de Provence in 1787, which was then owned by Queen Victoria (1819–1901), and the roll-top desk delivered to Louis XV in 1769 (the King’s Desk), which was in the apartments of the Empress Eugénie (1826–1920) in the Château de Saint-Cloud in Paris.
 Both original pieces had been made by Riesener.

 Hertford was a connoisseur of French decorative art and it is likely that he wanted copies because he knew that he would never be able to acquire these great works of art, which were embedded in royal collections.
-It is also probable that he wanted to celebrate the creative skills and workmanship of mid-nineteenth-century craftspeople, as he was a keen patron of contemporary artistic production.
+It is also probable that he wanted to celebrate the creative skills and workmanship of mid-19th-century craftspeople, as he was a keen patron of contemporary artistic production.
 Learn more about Hertford as collector here.

 In this respect, the copy of the King’s Desk does not disappoint.
-The quality of the cabinetmaking and the materials, the precision of the marquetry, and the fluidity of the gilt-bronze mounts are of the finest that the nineteenth century produced.
+The quality of the cabinetmaking and the materials, the precision of the marquetry, and the fluidity of the gilt-bronze mounts are of the finest that the 19th century produced.

 Hertford was a friend of Emperor Napoleon III (1808–1873) and Empress Eugénie, and a regular guest in their residences, from where he would have known the King’s Desk.
-Eugénie, like him, was a keen admirer of French eighteenth-century decorative art and mixed old pieces with new in her apartments, particularly favouring works owned by Marie-Antoinette.
+Eugénie, like him, was a keen admirer of French 18th-century decorative art and mixed old pieces with new in her apartments, particularly favouring works owned by Marie-Antoinette.

 In 1851, the King’s Desk was inventoried in the Grand Apartments of the Tuileries Palace, but by 1855, it had been moved to the empress’s own study in Saint-Cloud which was used as a sitting room for Queen Victoria during her state visit to Paris that year.
 In August, Queen Victoria wrote in her journal of ‘a beautiful Escritoire (at which I have been writing)’.